johandahlberg/PiperWorkshop/tutorial.md

 Running it locally
 ------------------
-To run you new QScript locally go into the Piper folder and run the following (with any setup you prefer:
+To run you new QScript locally go into the Piper folder and run the following (with any setup you prefer):

     ./piper -S <path to your script> <all other parameters> --job_runner Shell